wildfly/wildfly-archetypes/wildfly-javaee-ear-archetype/src/main/resources/archetype-resources/README.txt

 Why integration tests instead of the "maven-surefire-plugin" testrunner?
 The Arquillian test runner deploys the EAR file to the WildFly server and thus you have to build it yourself with the ShrinkWrap API.
-The goal "verify" (which triggers the maven-surefire-plugin) is executed later in the maven build lifecyle so that the target artifacts ("${rootArtifactId}-ejb.jar" and "${rootArtifactId}-web.war") are already built.
+The goal "verify" (which triggers the maven-surefire-plugin) is executed later in the maven build lifecyle than the "test" goal so that the target artifacts ("${rootArtifactId}-ejb.jar" and "${rootArtifactId}-web.war") are already built.
 You can build the final EAR by including those files.
-The "maven-failsafe-plugin" is executed before the JAR/WAR files are created, so those JAR/WAR files would have to be built in the "@Deployment" method.
+The "maven-surefire-plugin" is executed before the JAR/WAR files are created, so those JAR/WAR files would have to be built in the "@Deployment" method, too.